Intersections of the automorphism and the Ekedahl-Oort strata in $M_2$: The automorphism group stratification

 This expression generalises the one found by Cardona and Quer, as it is valid in every characteristic that is not three \cite[Proposition 2.1]{Cardona2007CurvesD12}.\\

-Extending our base field to include a third root of unity $\omega$, we can find a model for this curve as in the start of subsection \ref{D6_subsection} where the values for $\{f_0,f_1,f_2,g_0,g_1\}$ are given by
+Extending our base field to include a third root of unity $\omega$, we can find a model for this curve as in the start of Subsection \ref{D6_subsection} where the values for $\{f_0,f_1,f_2,g_0,g_1\}$ are given by

-This curve is not well defined at $3$, but the Igusa invariants define a point in $M_2$ that has good reduction at $3$.
-If that point is defined over a perfect field of characteristic three, the model of a genus two curve corresponding to that point is
+This model of the curve does not reduce well modulo three, but the Igusa invariants define a point in $M_2$ that has good reduction at $p=3$.
+The reduction of that point modulo three corresponds to the following genus two curve: